Ever Race…In The Future?

 Redout is interesting in the way it takes its mechanics as seriously as it does.
 This is a game by serious racing fans, for serious racing fans.
 Because of that, the high learning curve may be off-putting for some, but that shouldn’t be a detriment for those who think that they can take the heat.
 I wouldn’t blame you for thinking that it’s a AAA title at first glance, but this indie title really isn’t anything to sneeze at.
 The mechanics are well-regarded, the graphics are quite beautiful, and the music does what it needs to do.
 The amount of content stuffed in here makes the game a really good value for the asking price.
 It’s worth a pickup, but make sure you prepare yourself for a serious test of skill.

-Review copy provided by 34BigThings.
+Review copy provided by 34BigThings for PC.
 Screenshots taken by reviewer.